-According to a recent Time report, we are more likely to die on our own birthday than any other day of the year.
-The most common causes of birthday deaths were heart attacks and strokes.
-There is also a spike in suicide, and a remarkable jump for deaths by falling down.
+Time Newsfeed reports that researchers studied 2,000,000 people over two decades and found we are more likely to die on our own birthday than any other day of the year.
+The study, published in the journal, Annals of Epidemiology, uncovered that people over 60 were 14% more likely to die on their birthdays than any other time.
+The most common causes of birthday deaths were heart attacks, which rose 18.6% on birthdays, and strokes, which were up 21.5%.
+There is also a 34.9% rise in suicide, and a remarkable 44% jump for deaths by falling down.

-Whatever the reason, let’s start countering that trend.
+Whatever the reason, that’s an amazingly sad statistic.
+Let’s start countering that trend.
 No more boring or excessively expensive or stressful or death-causing family birthday celebrations.
 Let’s get a plan.

 1. Live like you mean it the other 364 days!

 Cultivate a family DNA rooted in celebration: We know a family who conspires to celebrate every possible opportunity…“16 years since our first date,” “First Day of the Summer Holidays!”
 “The anniversary of moving into this family home,” “Married 5,000 days!”
 “College graduation day, let’s celebrate!”
 Etc…etc…etc… The point is to celebrate the family as often as possible.
 Do this and the next birthday simply keeps that celebration ball rolling.

 Some people like to theme their party.
 Here’s one that’s always cutting edge.
 How about building family birthday celebrations around “grateful?”
 We’re not aging so much as diving another year deeper into thankfulness for life, family, employment, friends, our faith community – and so much more.
 Use the occasion to make a big deal out of gratitude.

 3. Give others gifts as a way to celebrate: